Strings and user input

 and *

 operators in this section.
-Here's some examples to concatenate strings using the +
+Here are some examples to concatenate strings using the +

 operator.
 The operands can be any expression that results in a string value and you can use any of the different ways to specify a string literal.